swaywm/sway/README.md

 sway is an [i3]-compatible [Wayland] compositor.
 Read the [FAQ].
 Join the [IRC channel] \(#sway on irc.freenode.net).

-If you'd like to support sway development, please contribute to [SirCmpwn's Patreon page].

 ## Release Signatures

 Releases are signed with [E88F5E48] and published [on GitHub][GitHub releases].